antiborder/japanese-learn-api/CHATBOT_IMPLEMENTATION_PLAN_2.md

 @router.get("/summaries", response_model=List[ConversationSummary])
 async def get_conversation_summaries(
     limit: int = Query(100, ge=1, le=1000),
-    category: Optional[str] = None,
+    category: Optional[str] = None,  # Only works if Step 2.2 (summarization) is implemented
     admin_user = Depends(require_admin_role)
 ):
     """
     Get conversation summaries only (admin only)
-    Useful for quick overview of user inquiries
+    ⚠️ Requires Step 2.2 (Conversation Summarizer) to be implemented Returns empty list if summaries are not available
     """
     try:
-        # Similar to list_conversations but only return summaries
+        # Similar to list_conversations but only return items with summaries
         scan_kwargs = {'Limit': limit}
         response = conversations_table.scan(**scan_kwargs)
         items = response.get('Items', [])

+        # Filter items that have summaries
+        items = [item for item in items if item.get('summary')]

         if category:
             items = [item for item in items